 St Lucia Travel Guide

-The beaches at Grande Anse Beach, Anse Chastanet and Sugar Beach are known as some of the best for diving snorkling or just putting your feet up.
+The beaches at Grande Anse Beach, Anse Chastanet, and Sugar Beach are known as some of the best for diving snorkeling, or just putting your feet up.

 For those more energetic there are some great hiking opportunities including the chance to climb, with a guide, the Gros Piton where you can reach the 2,600 summit after about two hours.

-Many visitors arrive by cruise ship and they will be based at Castries while enjoying excursions to other popular locations such as Soufriere and Marigot Bayand Gros Isletare.
+Many visitors arrive by cruise ship and they will be based at Castries while enjoying excursions to other popular locations such as Soufriere and Marigot Bay and Gros Islet.